hy-ds-group-11/dhcpcluster/doc/week47.md

 I (Lauri) have been chipping away at testing.
-One nice thing you can do in Rust tests, is refer to file paths in the repository, because cargo sets the environment variable CARGO_MANIFEST_DIR which can be read to build paths to files such as configuration files during the test run.
+One nice thing you can do in Rust tests, is refer to file paths in the repository, because cargo sets the environment variable `CARGO_MANIFEST_DIR` which can be read in tests for building paths to files such as configuration files during the test run.

-I'm concerned that when I start mocking `TcpListener`, the `thread_local` solution stops working, because the listener in in a separate thread and then won't see the preconfigured `MockStream`s.
+I'm concerned that when I start mocking `TcpListener`, the `thread_local` solution stops working, because the listener is in a separate thread and won't be able to access the preconfigured `MockStream`s.

 The solution then is to use a process-wide global again, but use unique `SocketAddr`esses or such identifiers so that tests running in parallel won't interact.